duderevolucion/cftp/README.rst

 Changes in this Release
 =======================

-(1) Added clarification in README file to indicate no support for creating or deleting S3 buckets.
+(1) Using functools.wraps to improve docstring readability using pydoc.

-(2) Added a console script to provide an ftp-like interface to Amazon S3 on the command line.
+(2) Added more explanation in README.rst on using the command line s3ftp utility.